top of page

 CONTEST JUDGING PROCEDURES AND REGULATIONS

 2. First Place can’t be tied.
 Second and Third Place can be tied, if the judge so chooses.
-First place winners will be invited to participate in the Winners’ Recitals.
+First-place winners will be invited to participate in the Winners’ Recitals.
 If the winner is unable to perform, the winner’s teacher must contact the desk chairman immediately, and that movement will not be heard on the winner’s recital.
-Teachers are responsible for making sure their students know which recital to play on.
+Teachers are responsible for making sure their students know which recital to play in.

 bottom of page